 Benchmarks: 85% first-time pass rate; <5% attrition; applicable survey response rating of 3/5 or above; budget at or above national median for private institutions; and student-faculty ratio >50th percentile for 3-cohort schools nationally.

-Diversity—Our admissions strategy seeks to select qualified candidates from a diverse applicant pool.
+Diversity—Our admissions strategy seeks to select qualified candidates from a diverse applicant pool and provide a comfortable learning environment for all students to prepare them to adequately care for a diverse patient population.

 Learn about how we self-evaluate our progress toward the diversity goal.

-Our admissions strategy seeks to select qualified candidates from a diverse applicant pool.
+Our admissions strategy seeks to select qualified candidates from a diverse applicant pool and provide a comfortable learning environment for all students to prepare them to adequately care for a diverse patient population.

 Program learning outcomes